5 Best Places to Camp Along the Arkansas Buffalo River (Upper District)

 Make a reservation ahead of time at recreation.gov.

-Buffalo River Trail – is one of the main backpacking trails through Buffalo National River National Park.
-It can be accessed right from the Steel Creek Campground.
+Buffalo River Trail (BRT): This is one of the main backpacking trails throughout the park.
+It can be accessed right from the campground.

-Hideout Hollow Trail – is located about 30 minutes from the campground, near Compton.
-Hideout Hollow features a 50-foot waterfall.
+Hideout Hollow Trail: This trail is about 30 minutes from the campground, near Compton.
+It features a 50-foot waterfall.
 Walk upstream further to see another small waterfall.
 It is a quiet and easy hike.

 Accessing Kyles Landing takes campers down a steep, winding gravel road.
 You probably want to have a high-clearance vehicle to camp here.

-Once you get to the bottom and into the river valley, the campground has campsites right next to the Buffalo River.
+Once you get to the bottom and into the river valley, the campground has campsites right next to the river.
 Campers are met with massive, towering bluffs surrounded by forest.

-The campground is well maintained, and there is an easy put-in and take-out point for floating the river, along with a huge gravel bar (depending on the water level).
-The color of the Arkansas Buffalo River is incredible here.
-It is the most beautiful teal color!
+The campground is well maintained.
+There is an easy put-in and take-out point for floating the river, along with a huge gravel bar (depending on the water level).
+The river is incredible—it is the most beautiful teal color.

 From Jasper, Arkansas, Kyles Landing is about 15 minutes away.